wowsinfo/WoWs-Info-Seven/extra/diary_henry.md

 ### What to do tomorrow?
 ~~~

+## 10/02/2019
+### What have I done?
+Converted AppDelegate to Swift and created a bridging header for Swift.
+Objective-C is great but Swift is just more modern and easier for me.
+This is also part of the preparation for native modules (e.g. Charts).
+### What to do tomorrow?
+No idea...

 ## 09/02/2019
 ### What have I done?
 Added more functions in `APIDownloader` and some more header comments.